Lunar-Proxy/lunar-v2/README.md

 ## What is Lunar?

-Lunar is a powerful web proxy created to bypass censorship.
+Lunar is a web proxy created to bypass censorship.

 ## Features

 - 🚀 **High Speed** – Designed to be fast
 - 🪞 **Enhanced Tab Cloaking** – Mask the tab title and favicon to be educational.
-- 🎮 **Games** – Play a wide page of games
+- 🎮 **Games** – Play over 40+ games, all unbl0cked
-- ⚡️ **Site Support** - Lunar supports popular websites such as Gforce Now, Nowgg, Spotify, and more.
+- ⚡️ **Site Support** - Lunar supports popular websites such as Gforce Now, spotify, and more thanks to Ultraviolet & scramjet technology

 ## Deployment Options